Whales all year!

 - 3 hour whale watching cruise

 - Narration by a certified marine biologist

-- A sea adventure of whales, dolphins, sea lions, and birds
+- An ocean tour of whales, dolphins, sea lions, and birds

 - Indoor and outdoor seating

-When you book a trip with us, prepare for the best whale watching in San Diego!
 Whether you are from the Southern California area or coming from any location around the world, it is well worth the trip for this whale watching tour that never goes out of season!
-Our on-staff Marine Biologists will, of course, have endless wildlife facts to share with passengers of all ages.
+Our on-staff Marine Biologists have endless wildlife facts to share with passengers of all ages.
 We share a love for educating adults and children about the beautiful marine ecosystem San Diego has to offer.
 If you or your family can’t wait to learn, take a look at our educational links about what we see to fill up on whale facts before your trip!

 Our Whale Guarantee

 We were the first company in San Diego to offer whale watching year around and we stand behind our promise… if you don’t see a whale or dolphin YOUR NEXT TRIP IS FREE!